- Most televisions on the market use essentially the same technology in a QLED display which is a type of LED (light-emitting diode) TV.

 Because there is no backlight in an OLED panel, it is typically much thinner than other types of televisions.
 This enables some models to be bendable or to be affixed to a wall like a poster.
 Without the need for a backlight, these TVs are also more energy-efficient.
 The one drawback of OLED is that it has not gained as much widespread adoption by consumers, and this has consequently limited the number of manufacturers who sell them, and there are not as many size options available.

-Gaming on OLED versus QLED
+Gaming on OLED vs QLED

 For image quality in gaming, the same factors that are relevant for television viewing also apply to graphics quality in gaming scenarios.
 OLED is capable of impressive contrast, especially when the game is rendering dark environments.
 People who prefer to play in sunlit rooms might prefer a QLED screen for the increased overall brightness.
 OLED’s superior viewing angle is less of an issue for gaming because players tend to sit directly in front of the monitor.

 In gaming, the pixel response time, which is the speed that a pixel can change color, becomes more important.
 A player is very attentive and involved with what’s happening on the screen, and the control input needs to match what the player sees.
-QLED pixel response times are impressively quick at 2 to 8 milliseconds, but OLED technology tends to be even faster, as quick as 0.1 milliseconds.
+QLED pixel response times are impressively quick at two to eight milliseconds, but OLED technology tends to be even faster, as quick as 0.1 milliseconds.

 When it comes to input lag, which is the time that it takes for a monitor to react to the control input from the user, OLED doesn’t have a technical advantage over QLED, and the same is true for refresh rates.
 As for screen resolution, neither technology has an edge.
 4K is usually the standard when gaming on televisions, while 1440p and 1080p are more common and practical for gaming on computer monitors.

-QLED Vs. OLED: Which One Is Better?
+QLED vs. OLED: Which is Better?

 OLED is technically a more advanced solution that creates infinite contrast and individually lit pixels, but all consumers may not feel that the higher price tag is justified.
 QLED could be more appealing to people who like to watch TV in sunlit rooms, and it’s also available in a wider variety of sizes at more affordable prices.
 For budget and midrange shoppers, QLED is probably a better value, but, if you want the best realism and image quality, you would probably prefer the quality of an OLED display.